debdattabasu/RoboMVVM/README.md

 The [Binding](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/Binding.java) class maintains weak references to both the source and the target Component.
 This allows the components to be garbage collected even when they are involved in a Binding.
 When either the source or target component is garbage collected, the binding is automatically unbound.

-When a View or a Menu is created from a view model, the library associates a strong reference to the view model with the root View or MenuItem.
+When a view or a menu is created from a view model, the library strongly associates the view model with the created root view or menu item.
 This means that the view model is kept alive as long as any view or menu that uses it is alive.
 However, the existence of view models and their bindings does not prevent a view from being garbage collected.

 View Caching And Reuse